Chart Color Schemes

 Educational attainment in Huskisson - Vincentia aligns closely with national averages, showing typical qualification patterns and performance metrics

-Educational attainment in Huskisson-Vincentia is notably higher than broader benchmarks.
-29.9% of residents aged 15+ hold university qualifications, compared to 19.0% in the SA3 area and 21.3% in the Rest of NSW.
-Bachelor degrees are most prevalent at 18.5%, followed by postgraduate qualifications (7.6%) and graduate diplomas (3.8%).
-Vocational credentials are also prominent, with 39.7% of residents aged 15+ holding such qualifications - advanced diplomas account for 12.6% and certificates for 27.1%.
+Educational attainment in Huskisson-Vincentia is notably higher than broader averages.
+29.9% of residents aged 15 and above have university qualifications, compared to 19.0% in the SA3 area and 21.3% in the Rest of NSW.
+Bachelor degrees are most common at 18.5%, followed by postgraduate qualifications (7.6%) and graduate diplomas (3.8%).
+Vocational credentials are also prevalent, with 39.7% of residents holding such qualifications - advanced diplomas at 12.6% and certificates at 27.1%.

-A significant 22.7% of the population is actively pursuing formal education, including 8.1% in primary, 6.0% in secondary, and 3.1% in tertiary education.
-The area's four schools have a combined enrolment reaching 1,381 students and demonstrate typical Australian school conditions (ICSEA: 993), offering balanced educational opportunities.
-Educational provision is conventional, split between two primary and two secondary institutions.
-Huskisson-Vincentia functions as an education hub with 27.2 school places per 100 residents - significantly above the regional average of 12.8 - attracting students from surrounding communities.
+A significant 22.7% of the population is actively engaged in formal education, including 8.1% in primary, 6.0% in secondary, and 3.1% in tertiary education.
+The area's four schools have a combined enrolment of 1,381 students, with typical Australian school conditions (ICSEA: 993) and balanced educational opportunities.
+Educational provision is split between two primary and two secondary institutions.
+Huskisson-Vincentia functions as an education hub, with 27.2 school places per 100 residents, significantly higher than the regional average of 12.8, attracting students from surrounding communities.
+Note: for schools marked 'n/a' in enrolments, please refer to the parent campus.

 Frequently Asked Questions - Education